fmazzant/RestClient/README.md

 RestClient library provides a simple connector to consume REST services.

-To use behaviors in your project, add the Mafe.RestClient NuGet package to your project.
+To use it in your project, add the Mafe.RestClient NuGet package to your project.

 [![Nuget (with prereleases)](https://img.shields.io/nuget/vpre/Mafe.RestClient?style=flat-square)](https://www.nuget.org/packages/Mafe.RestClient)